jcwang587/math-modeling/02_fba.md

 Jupyter Book uses [Jupytext](https://jupytext.readthedocs.io/en/latest/) to convert text-based files to notebooks, and can support [many other text-based notebook files](https://jupyterbook.org/file-types/jupytext.html).
 ```

-## Create a notebook with MyST Markdown
+## Gurobi

 MyST Markdown notebooks are defined by two things:

+1. The Gurobi Optimizer is a state-of-the-art solver for mathematical programming.
+The solvers in the Gurobi Optimizer were designed from the ground up to exploit modern architectures and multicore processors, using the most advanced implementations of the latest algorithms. https://www.mathworks.com/products/connections/product_detail/gurobi-optimizer.html
-1. YAML metadata that is needed to understand if / how it should convert text files to notebooks (including information about the kernel needed).
+2. YAML metadata that is needed to understand if / how it should convert text files to notebooks (including information about the kernel needed).https://support.gurobi.com/hc/en-us/articles/4533938303505-How-do-I-install-Gurobi-for-Matlab
-   See the YAML at the top of this page for example.
-2. The presence of `{code-cell}` directives, which will be executed with your book.

-That's all that is needed to get started!

 ## Quickly add YAML metadata for MyST Notebooks